State deposit guarantee

 Website: www.arn.se

-The European Commission offers an online platform for resolving disputes that have arisen in cross-border e-commerce, outside the courts.
-Through this platform, you can report your case in all official EU languages.
+The EU Commission offers an online platform for resolving disputes arising from cross-border e-commerce transactions out of court.
+You can report your case in any official EU language via this platform.

 Website: www.arn.se